Clearing is how we fill any places we still have on our courses. It's also an ideal way for you to find another course.

-Deadline for applicants to accept one firm and one insurance offer.
+Deadline to accept one firm and one insurance offer.

-Start of Clearing process for those who have not yet secured a place.
+Start of Clearing for those who haven't secured a place yet.

 If you have applied through UCAS this year but have not gained a place or have declined your offers, you may be eligible for Clearing.
 Specifically you may wish to use Clearing if any of the following applies:

 - You may not have achieved the exam results you needed to take up a conditional offer of a place on a course and have been rejected by your firm and insurance institutions

 - You may have changed your mind about the subject or career path you wish to pursue and have asked your firm institution to release you into Clearing.

 - You may have made a late application to start your studies this year, after the UCAS application deadline of 30 June, or not applied through UCAS at all - as such you are immediately entered into Clearing.

 - You have met or exceeded the conditions of your original offer and now wish to be considered for a course at Birmingham City University - this is known as Adjustment.
 Get further information on how to register for Adjustment.

 It’s never too early to start planning for Clearing

 You may not want to think about Clearing yet but now's the perfect time to start understanding the options.